<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?event=init&amp;tid=2612598452925&amp;noscript=1">

 • Damage to a Company’s Reputation.
 Survey bots could indirectly harm a company’s reputation with the public.
 How?
 One way is by twisting polls about the company to make them overwhelmingly negative.
 Social media bots (bot programs that are designed to operate social media accounts) are even worse since they can share fake negative stories about companies online—and use the bad survey results as “proof” of their allegations.

 • Operational Disruptions to Fix Nonexistent Problems.
 Customer satisfaction surveys are a critical part of any consumer-oriented business.
 Collecting feedback about customer interactions can be incredibly helpful for fixing issues and smoothing out the journey from lead to paying customer.
-However, survey bots can make it seem like there are problems with a company’s business processes where there aren’t any.
-This can lead to operational disruptions as companies try to fix the nonexistent problems.
+However, survey bots can make it seem like there are problems with a company’s business processes where none exist.
+This can lead to operational disruptions as companies try to fix nonexistent problems.

 Bad survey results are a waste of your time and money.
 So, it’s important to put a stop to survey bots that target your online surveys.
 But how can you stop them?

-Here are a few ways to combat the problem of form bots that target your surveys:
+Here are a few ways to combat the problem of survey fraud and form bots:

 1. Using CAPTCHA/reCAPTCHA